Enterprise-CMCS/managed-care-review/docs/technical-design/creatingEndpoints.md

 The `authorizer` line tells AWS that this method can only be invoked by a user who is logged in and has permissions set in AWS IAM.
 This will typically flow from someone being a state or CMS user, with permission to interact with the main site.

 `layers` tie this handler to services that it needs.
-In this case, it needs database access, so there's a Prisma layer, and it's also being tied to `otel`, our open telemetry service, for observability.
+A lambda layer is basically a collection of code that stays in AWS and doesn't need to be uploaded or updated with each deployment.
+It's an efficient way to make dependencies available without having to upload and build them each time.
+In the case of our example, we need database access, so we include our Prisma layer, and we're also tying in to `otel`, our open telemetry service, for observability.

 In order to communicate with those layers, we have to specify which `vpc`, or virtual private cloud, this handler will run within.
+AWS services are basically islands, and vpcs are a way to enable secure communication between some of the islands under our control.
+By saying that our handler belongs to a particular vpc, we are telling AWS which services it can communicate with.

 API Gateway handlers have a hard timeout of 30 seconds, which we cannot modify or exceed.
 If your function takes longer than that to run, you'll need to put some of the functionality in non-ApiGateway Lambdas and consume the output in your endpoint/handler.